 Admission Requirements & Criteria

-Note: Applicants with Certificate of Achievement diplomas and General Equivalency Diplomas (GED) are not eligible for admission to Grambling; however, we can assist you with a referral to the BPCC @ GSU Program where you can complete the requirements to be admitted to Grambling State University.
+Note: Applicants with Certificate of Achievement diplomas and General Equivalency Diplomas (GED) are not eligible for admission to Grambling; however, we can assist you with a referral where you can complete the requirements to be admitted to Grambling State University.

 The following credentials must be received in the Office of Admissions and Recruitment by the published priority deadlines for fall, spring, or summer: